In this article, you’ll learn what the differences are between OLTP and OLAP and how they connect to SAP.

 OLTP and OLAP in SAP

-For example, OLAP databases are used in SAP NetWeaver Business Warehouses.
+Data from these databases have traditionally been extracted into OLAP databases, used in SAP NetWeaver Business Warehouses.

-But the future is bright in the world of SAP: SAP’s own database called HANA combines OLTP and OLAP in a single database.
+But the future is bright in the world of SAP: SAP’s own database called HANA combines the functions of OLTP and OLAP systems in a single database.